NRCan/geo-deep-learning/conf/README.md

 ---

 ## **Preparation of the `yaml` file**
 The `config_template.yaml` file located in the `conf` directory.
-We highly recommend to copy that file and past it inside a folder with all the information of the training (see the `folder structure` in the [README.md](../README.md) the main directory).
+We highly recommend to copy that file and past it inside a folder with all the information of the training (see the `Folder Structure` in the [README.md](../README.md#Folder-Structure) the main directory).

 So this `yaml` file stores the values of all parameters needed by the deep learning algorithms for the three phases.
 The file contains the following 4 sections:
 * [global](#global)